 You will be provided with an Excel file that will contain a set of data for which you will need to perform a series of analyses.
-The assessment questions will be based on material covered in Week 1 through to (and inclusive of) Week 7 and will include the following:
+The assessment questions will be based on material covered in Week 1 to Week 7 (inclusive) and will include the following:

 - 1. Statistical Terminology and Knowledge - 2.
-Use of Built-in Excel Functions - 3.
-Construction of a Frequency Distribution Table and Histograms - 4.
+Use of Built-in Excel Functions

+- 3. Construction of a Frequency Distribution Table and Histograms - 4.
 Calculating and Summarising Descriptive Statistics - 5.
 Statistical Analysis of Categorical Data and Summarising Findings of the Analysis - 6.
 Conducting a Single Sample Statistical Test and Summarising Findings of the Analysis - 7.
 Conducting a Statistical Test of Differences and Summarising Findings of the Analysis

 To complete this assessment, you must answer the questions on the provided Excel file.
 Answers must be clearly organised and using APA formatting as required.
 This task is to be completed individually.
 You may use multiple resources to help answer the questions.
 A copy of the data sets and questions for this assessment will be made available (as an Excel file) at the start of Week 3 on the unit Moodle site.
 Each question will provide a breakdown of marks available for the correct answers.
+A marking rubric is available on the assessment task.